xswzaq44321/meme-generator/readme.md

 This is to prevent escape character to happen.

 * There will be a new RadioButton shows up right after you added them.

+### Save meme
+Press 'export meme' button, chose a location and image format to save your meme.